oatlog/oatlog/doc/report/main.typ

 Right now, we fail most tests because primitive functions are not implemented.
 Additionally, some tests are not very relevant for AOT compilation and supporting them is not really desirable.
-An example of this are extraction commands, since egglog-language-level commands are run at Oatlog startup and Oatlog extraction is better handled using the run-time API.
+An example of this are extraction commands, since egglog-language-level commands are run at oatlog startup and oatlog extraction is better handled using the run-time API.

 For a list of currently passing tests, see @passingtests.